texttest/restful-booker/README.md

 5. Run ```npm start```

 ## API
-API details can be found on the [publically deployed version of Restful-Booker](https://restful-booker.herokuapp.com/).
+API details can be found on the [api docs](https://localhost:3001/) (when you have it running locally).

 ## TextTests

-This branch has some tests written using TextTest.
+This branch has some tests written using [TextTest](http://texttest.org).
 Start the texttest GUI:

     texttest

 Select and run tests.
-Note that you should not run the application with 'npm start' at the same time as running the tests.
-That will cause a port conflict.